 If you just need cover for your mobile phone, a dedicated mobile phone insurance policy may offer more protection.

 Most policies protect your gadgets and phones against:

 If your device needs replacing due to accidental damage or theft, it’s usually replaced with a refurbished device of the same or similar age and specification.

-Here are some benefits that are not always included but you may wish to add:
+Here are some extra benefits you may wish to add:

 There are lots of exclusions and circumstances that stop you from being able to claim.
 Some of the key ones include:

 This will depend on what gadgets you have and how many you need to insure.
 Here are the main types of cover:

 Laptops may be covered by your contents insurance, but exclusions could apply and the cover may not be very comprehensive.